Sam H. Harris Theatre: History

 The Candler Theatre was built as part of the Candler Building, developed by Coca-Cola Company owner Asa Griggs Candler to designs by the firm of Willauer, Shape & Bready.
 Candler had acquired the site in December 1911.
 After initial speculation that a theater would be erected on the site, Candler announced he would erect a 16- to 20-story office building for $1 million.
 Candler took a long-term lease on the Bruce branch of the New York Public Library, directly to the west, in late 1912.
-Early the next year, a syndicate headed by Sol Bloom acquired the library building, as well as a school just behind it, with plans to build a theater at the base of the Candler Building.
+Early the next year, a syndicate headed by music publisher Sol Bloom acquired the library building, as well as a school just behind it, with plans to build a theater at the base of the Candler Building.
 Theatrical designer Thomas W. Lamb was hired to design the new theater.
-Theatrical personalities George M. Cohan, Sam H. Harris, and George Kleine leased the theater, which was intended to accommodate not only movies but also plays.
+Theatrical personalities George M. Cohan, Sam H. Harris, and George Kleine leased the theater, which was intended to accommodate not only movies but also Broadway plays.